lukechn99/github-quickstart/4211/the_internet.md

 The connection speed of the link is 1.536 megabits per second which is 1,610,612.736 bits per second
 But since it is divided into 24 slots/sec thn the connection speed is 67,108.864 bits per slot/sec
 At this speed, it will take 9.54 seconds to send the file of 640,000 bits.
 With the 0.5 seconds taken to establish a connection, the total is 10.04 seconds.

 One important idea is **Propagation Delay** which is the time it takes for a file of size L to be transmitted to a router at a speed of R. The total propagation delay will be the summation of L/R(1) + L/R(2) + ...
 L/R(n) where R(n) is the transmission speed.

+*Example*:
+*Packet switching uses a probability of how much traffic you can expect to come through this link.
+For example, you could have a 1Mb/s link, that serves 35 people, but only 10 are expected to be active at a time, so it only has to handle that many.
+The probability of more than 10 people active is 0.0004.

 ### Frequency and Time Division Multiplexing
 Divide a single channel into pieces.